IQ404/study-notes/README.md

 Hence, `case 1` is better for single thread CPU execution, while `case 2` is better for GPU execution.

-❓ How about in case where the total iterations is much larger than the total threads available?
+❓ How about in case where the number of total iterations is much larger than the number of total threads available?